TMA Studio Term 2 Classes now open!

 Participate in facilitated conversations that explore art through the lenses of memory, imagination, and creativity.
 Care partners and their loved ones engage socially as they look at a small selection of artwork.

-Take a break from the mental strains of depression, recovery, trauma and other stresses that disrupt everyday life.
+Sessions focus on providing participants and loved ones with a break from the mental strains of stresses that disrupt everyday life.
 Guests are invited to bring a plus one to share in the experience.

 Veterans and Active Duty Military